oarina/mortgage-calculator/REDME.md

 # Mortgage Calculator for first time home buyers in Ireland.

-[Site to go here] This calculator intended to be an estimate of a repayment taking into account the borrowing rate.
+[Mortgage Calculator](https://oarina.github.io/mortgage-calculator/) This calculator intended to be an estimate of a repayment taking into account the borrowing rate.

-NOTE: It does not take into consideration the differences between rates.
+NOTE: It does not take into consideration the differences between variable or fixrd term rates.

 ***